A glass panel cart can help reduce risks from manual handling glass panels.

 Hazard Analysis — Cuts and punctures from tools or materials

-Problem:Workers that install doors, windows, attic access and associated hardware may face hazards from cuts and punctures from tools or materials.
+Problem:Workers that install doors, windows and associated hardware may face hazards from cuts and punctures from tools or materials.

 Construction tasks that involve cutting, abrasive and sharp tools or materials may cut and puncture workers' body parts.